 - Arrange for snow and ice removal with qualified contractors.
 (See above.)
 Inspect for ice buildup on sidewalks and parking areas.
 Keep a log and record the date, time and place when clearing snow and treating surfaces.

 - Make sure tenants properly dispose of boxes and other trash.

 - Look for, and remedy, an sign of excessive moisture or leaking water to avoid claims – and damage – arising from exposure to mold.

 We hope you find these risk management tips useful.
-If you have any questions about these practices, or your building insurance policy, please call us at 877-576-5200 or post a comment below.
+If you have any questions about these practices or your building insurance policy ,or if you would like a free insurance review, please call us at 877-576-5200 or post a comment below.